mattmusky/Cine4/README.md

 ## Installation Steps

-Create the following virtual machines with the corresponding static IP
+Create the following virtual machines with the corresponding static IP:

 Host|IP|Services
 -----|-----|-----